adamped/xamarin.flutter/README.md

+# Flutter for Xamarin

+Note: This project has no affiliation with Microsoft, Google or the Xamarin or Flutter teams.

 This project is designed to make the Flutter SDK available on the .NET Framework, initially with the supported platforms of:

 1) Xamarin.Android